Barbs835/client-server-network/README.md

 ```
 requirements.txt
 ```
-The main code is in the following directory path:
+The main code is in the below directory path.

 folder:
 ```
 **src**
 ```
-files
+files:
 ```
 client.py
 server.py